Unibase-Labs/unibasedb/README.md

 <a href="https://pypistats.org/packages/unibasedb"><img alt="PyPI - Downloads from official pypistats" src="https://img.shields.io/pypi/dm/unibasedb?style=flat-square"></a>
 </p>

-`unibase` vector database offering a comprehensive suite of [CRUD](#crud-support) (Create, Read, Update, Delete) operations and robust scalability options scaling-your-db, including sharding and replication.
+`unibase` is a vector database offering a comprehensive suite of [CRUD](#crud-support) (Create, Read, Update, Delete) operations and robust scalability options scaling-your-db, including sharding and replication.
 It is deployable across various environments: from [local development](#getting-started-with-unibase-locally) to [on-premise servers](#getting-started-with-unibase-as-a-service) and the cloud.

 By leveraging the power of [DocArray](https://github.com/docarray/docarray) for vector logic and a powerful serving layer, `unibasedb` provides a lean, Pythonic design tailored for performance without unnecessary complexity.